RfidResearchGroup/proxmark3/doc/md/Installation_Instructions/Linux-Installation-Instructions.md

 ```

 If you don't need the graphical components of the Proxmark3 client (such as in `hw tune`), you can skip the installation of `libqt5-qtbase-devel`.

+Note that Bluez is not available on openSUSE so the native Bluetooth support won't be available in the client.

 # Clone the RRG/Iceman repository